Next Generation Sequencing (NGS) Market Assessment Trends (2019-2025)

 • Product Type: Instruments (including software) and Reagents (including consumables)

-• Customer: Academic Basic Research, Population Studies, Biopharma R&D, Biopharma Clinical Trials, Liquid Biopsy Clinical Trials, Clinical Diagnostics (Oncology), Clinical Diagnostics (NIPT), Clinical Diagnostics (All other), Liquid Biopsy (Dx), Applied Markets, Industry, Epidemiology (including SARS-CoV-2)
+• Customer: Academic Basic Research, Population Studies, Biopharma R&D, Biopharma Clinical Trials, Liquid Biopsy Clinical Trials, Clinical Diagnostics (Oncology), Clinical Diagnostics (NIPT), Clinical Diagnostics (All other), Liquid Biopsy (Dx), Applied Markets, Industry, Epidemiology (including and primarily SARS-CoV-2)

 • Application: human WGS, WES, Targeted Resequencing, RNA-Seq, Other